Plan well ahead to manage auto-enrollment

 - Continue to communicate appropriately with all employees about their pensions, including any changes to their policy (such as switching to a different provider)

-- Process any requests to opt out (nothing that you'll need to go through the auto-enrollment process every three years, since anyone who has opted out but remains eligible will be re-enrolled by default — but then may opt out again if they wish)
+- Process any requests to opt out (noting that you'll need to go through the auto-enrollment process every three years, since anyone who has opted out but remains eligible will be re-enrolled by default — but then may opt out again if they wish)

 - Ensure pensions are part of your long-term financial planning (bearing in mind that the government may well increase employers' minimum contributions in the future)